EXCLUSIVE-Fast-fashion giant Shein plans Mexico factory - sources

 In April, a federal commission released a report criticizing Shein and Temu for their use of de minimis, a trade exemption that allows the companies to avoid tariffs by shipping packages valued at less than $800 directly to U.S. customers.
 The report also criticized Shein for sourcing cotton from China's Xinjiang region, which is banned in the U.S. due to ties with Uyghur forced labor.

+Shein has denied that it ships from the Xinjiang region.
+Temu did not immediately respond to requests for comment on Wednesday.

-A bipartisan group of two dozen U.S. representatives in May called on the Securities and Exchange Commission to halt Shein’s initial public offering until the company verifies it does not use forced labor, Reuters reported.
+A bipartisan group of two dozen U.S. representatives in May called on the Securities and Exchange Commission to halt Shein's IPO until the company verifies it does not use forced labor, Reuters reported.

+A separate bipartisan group of U.S. representatives also sent a letter to Shein citing forced labor concerns and its use of de minimis.

+"We are voluntarily cooperating with the Committee and are committed to working together on this matter," a Shein spokesperson said, adding that the company is "committed to respecting human rights and adhering to local laws and regulations in each market we operate in."

-Shein on Tuesday didn't immediately respond to requests for comment about the report or US lawmakers' criticisms.
-Shein has previously said it has "zero tolerance" for forced labor and requires suppliers to follow the International Labour Organization’s core conventions.
-A spokesperson referred to the same comments on Tuesday, when asked for a response on the matter.
+Shein has previously said it has "zero tolerance" for forced labor and requires suppliers to follow the International Labour Organization's core conventions.

 US lawmakers push SEC to order audit of Shein IPO over Uyghur forced labor fears